Shopify Redirects Guide

 How to Create Redirects in Shopify

-Method 1: Using Shopify’s URL Redirects Tool
+Method 2: Using Shopify’s URL Redirects Tool

-Shopify has a simple tool that allows you to create individual URL redirects directly from the admin dashboard.
+Shopify has a tool that allows you to create individual URL redirects directly from the admin dashboard.

 1. Go to the Shopify Admin: